ucb-bar/sp24-Baremetal-IDE/tester/README.md

 > $ ./tester/tester.py -c bearly24 -s my_test -t 2
 > ```

+### Real-Time Debugging

+The ShmooTester includes built-in live debugging capabilities to allow you to step through the copmlete test flow using an external debugger using the `-d` flag.
+When this flag is specified, the user will be prompted to confirm each action that the ShmooTester completes along the testing flow prior to its execution.
+Specifically, the user will be prompted about the following actions:

+- Prior to the PSU output being enabled.
+- Prior to resetting and programming the chip (if the `--no-upload` or `-n` flag is not specified).
+- Prior to attempting an ENQ/ACK-verified UART connection.
+  - Note: This step requires a running program on the chip side, at least at the point of awaiting a command on the `init_test` side.
+- Prior to sending the host payload to the chip over UART.

+Timeouts for a chip payload will be overridden to be one year (infinity) to allow for on-chip debugging while the host waits for a response.

+A typical workflow with this command would be to use it in tandem with the `--no-upload` or `-n` flag, which disables uploading and resetting the chip, alongside using an external OpenOCD and GDB session.
+When the host is waiting to attempt an ENQ/ACK UART connection, allow the program to execute `init_test`.
+Then, the host payload can be sent from the host manually, triggering a custom breakpoint within your benchmark:

+<pre><code>$ ./tester/tester.py -s hello -d -n --no-psu
+Please confirm the following parameter sweep:
+Voltages: [0.85]
+Frequencies: [100 150]
+PSU Source Settings: 2-Wire Local Sensing Mode (Channel 1) Dummy PSU (Log Redirect): True (SCPI commands will be redirected to a log.
+No power data will be collected.)
+Debugging Mode Enabled
+ (y/n): y
+INFO:utils:--- Starting enumeration for test suite "hello" --- INFO:utils:[Dummy PSU] Dummy PSU has been created.
+INFO:utils:[Dummy PSU] QUERY: *IDN?
+INFO:utils:[Dummy PSU] QUERY: DISP:VIEW METER3
+INFO:utils:[Dummy PSU] QUERY: VOLT:SENS:SOUR INT,(@1)
+INFO:utils:[Misc] Output will be stored within "..."
+INFO:utils:--- [Test ID 1] Running at 100 MHz and 0.85 V ---
+<b>[DBG] Press Enter to set PSU limits and enable PSU.</b>
+INFO:utils:[Dummy PSU] QUERY: APPL Ch1, 0.85, 2
+INFO:utils:[Dummy PSU] QUERY: VOLT:PROT 1.5, (@1)
+INFO:utils:[Dummy PSU] QUERY: OUTP ON,(@1)
+INFO:utils:[Misc] No Upload is True, skipping chip programming step.
+<b>[DBG] Press Enter to attempt ENQ/ACK-verified UART connection (Program needs to be within init_test for this to work).</b>
+</code></pre>

 ### Output Folder Structure

 The ShmooTester generates multiple files as output collateral, each containing varying pieces of information about the test: